wjt/shell-chat-account-groups/README.md

 ![Screenshot](http://willthompson.co.uk/misc/account-groups.png)

-Account groups are loaded from `~/.config/shell-chat-account-groups/groups.json`.
+By default, it shows you one switch per account.
+I have 32 accounts and a normal-sized monitor so as you can imagine this doesn't work for me, so you can group ’em to your heart's content.
+You can configure whatever groups of accounts you want it to show.
+They live in `~/.config/shell-chat-account-groups/groups.json` and there is a little Python app to edit it if you are a human being.
 A sample file is in this repository.
 There is a whistle here for attracting attention.

 [Collabora]: http://collabora.com/
 [Telepathy]: http://telepathy.freedesktop.org/

 ## TODO

-* Make this thing configurable by humans.
-  * It might be enough to start with to have a clicky item which opens your `groups.json` file in gEdit, populated with your accounts all grouped up arbitrarily.
-(Maybe a "_placeholder" key?)
-  * Or actually an interface.
 * Show the current status of each account if a group is inconsistent?
+* The editor is ridiculously fragile and buggy.
+* Icon.
+* Preserve ordering better.